 Fall Colors on the Coconino – This Coconino National Forest site explains why leaves change colors, what trees produce what colors, and hikes to see this wonder of nature.

 The Pinal Mountainsnear Globe offer several trails with maples, sumacs and sycamores that change color.
 Colors usually peak in late October.
 Check out the Ice House Canyon trial, Six-Shooter Canyon trail and the Pinal Mountain Range.
-Ice House can be hard to find, so get directions from the Ranger office in Globe.
+Ice House can be hard to find, so get directions from the Ranger station in Globe.

 There’s a National Fall Color Hotline too, 1-800-354-4595.
 Call this number and choose the area of the country you’re interested in and get information on leaf color, scenic drives, peak times for the colors and other fall activities.